18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Do you have a need for speed, or are you a fan of the legendary hog?
 Either way, the Harley-Davidson Museum on Canal Street tops the list of the top points of interest in Milwaukee for motorcycle enthusiasts.

-The Harley-Davidson Museum campus has plenty of special events and one-off exhibitions that rotate throughout the year; check online before you travel to see what’s on.
+The Harley-Davidson Museum campus also hosts plenty of special events and one-off exhibitions that rotate throughout the year; check online before you travel to see what’s on.

-Other food & drink options around Walker’s Point include chomping down Mexican favorites at Taqueria El Cabrito, devouring trendy American fare at Camino, or sinking street food and craft cocktails at Zócalo Food Park.
+Some of our recommended food & drink options around Walker’s Point include chomping down Mexican favorites at Taqueria El Cabrito (1100 S 11th St), devouring trendy American fare at Camino (434 S 2nd St), or sinking into street food and craft cocktails at Zócalo Food Park (636 S 6th St).

 Historic Third Ward

-Hunting for a cool and indie place to hang out, grab some delicious food and have a good time?
-Head to the Historic Third Ward, an old warehouse district that’s been transformed into an independent art and social hub.
+Hunting for a cool, indie place to hang out, grab some delicious food, and have a good time?
+We’d suggest heading to the Historic Third Ward, an old warehouse district that’s been transformed into an independent art and social hub.

-If you’re into arts & culture, the Historic Third Ward is one of the city’s must-visit neighborhoods.
-The district’s historic buildings hide plenty of boutique studios, art galleries, shopping boutiques, and theaters like the Broadway Theater Center.
+If you’re into arts & culture, we think the Historic Third Ward is one of the city’s must-visit neighborhoods.
+Visiting this district on our first trip to Milwaukee, we loved strolling among historic buildings that hide plenty of boutique studios, art galleries, shopping boutiques, and theaters like the Broadway Theater Center.

-In the Historic Third Ward, you’ll also find Henry W. Maier Festival Park and the Milwaukee Public Market; if you’re seeking out fresh, delicious, local ingredients—or you’re looking for a green space to have a picnic in—you’ll find it all on the streets of this historic district!
+The Historic Third Ward is also home to Henry W. Maier Festival Park and the Milwaukee Public Market; if you’re seeking out fresh, delicious, local ingredients—or need a green space for a picnic—it’s all on the streets of this historic district.

 Milwaukee Art Museum